feniljain/knowledge-base/life/README.md

 - Passion is energy.
 Feel the power that comes from focusing what excites you. - Oprah Winfrey
 - Be the friend you wish you had.
 - The biggest room in the world is room for improvement.
+- There are two ways of spreading light: to be the candle or the mirror that reflects it. -  Edith Wharton

 ## Books: